 Local laws (county/city) are termed ordinances.

-Statutes extend authority from the State to counties and cities, within parameters, to enact ordinances in general and for specific matters.
+The states extend authority to counties and cities, within parameters, to enact ordinances in general and for specific matters.
 In our case it is animals and your local animal ordinances.
 Statutes may also limit authorities.

-Ordinances arelocal laws which address a subject(s) within a specific area (territorial jurisdiction).
+Ordinances arelocal laws enacted by local legislators which address a subject(s) within a specific area (territorial jurisdiction).
 Our interests of course lie in the animal laws in your jurisdiction.

 The animal officer’s authority will be stated in the local ordinances.

 Review your ordinances now and identify power or authorities sections.
-You will find your position and others with authority.
+You will find your position and others with the authority to enforce the ordinance and other laws.

 Statutes and ordinances themselves or portions thereof are subject to additions, deletions or changes.